 that you get without a prescription from your pharmacy, supermarket or health food

-any other medicines used to treat high blood pressure such as beta-blockers
+other medicines used to treat high blood pressure (e.g. beta-blockers)

 strong pain killing medicines